 We like to give our clients better certainty about their legal fees, so we limit or cap our professional fees at 30% of the net settlement amount (after payment of government refunds and legal disbursements).

-Unlike some other law firms, we also do not treat that cap as the benchmark to hit for professional fees to be charged.
+Unlike some other law firms, we also do not treat that cap as the benchmark for professional fees to be charged.
 Because of our expertise and experience, our professional fees will probably be less than 30% regardless of the type of case; but should the work we do be more, we will not charge you more than 30%*.

 - Uplift Fee of 25%No Uplift Fee